venkat1707/anz-hybrid-labs/Guide/_index.md

 The parameters can be mostly left with their default values, though feel free to customise if you wish (e.g. setting your email address for notifications).

+### Azure portal login

+- Login to the [Azure portal](https://portal.azure.com) using the credentials provided by your instructor
+- If prompted to configure MFA, select *Ask later* (yes this is generally a bad idea, however these are temporary credentials used just for today's lab)

 ### Connecting to the ArcBox Client virtual machine

 Use the following credentials to login to the ArcBox-Client Azure VM: